FortiGate

 This article describes how SD-WAN Bandwidth/Network monitoring service is a licensed service that helps determine the network bandwidth by executing a speed test towards a cloud server.

-Scope FortiGate devices which have a valid SD-WAN bandwidth monitoring license.
+Scope FortiGate devices that have a valid SD-WAN bandwidth monitoring license.

 Solution